RobDickinson/screedb/README.md

 In Project View, right-click on db|examples|include|memtable|table|util|utilities directories and select Mark Directory As | Project Sources and Headers.
 Wait for CLion to finish indexing, and you're good to go!

-The .gitignore for this project ignores CMakeLists.txt as well as the entire .idea directory, so no CLion-specific files should ever be committed.
+The .gitignore for this project ignores CMakeLists.txt and the entire .idea directory.

 <a name="extending_rocksdb"/>